tess-vu/hot-city-heated-calls/Project Report.md

 ## 1.3.
 Research Objective

-With the research gap's context, this paper asks: how do environmental, socioeconomic, and urban morphology factors influence the QoL in New York City, defined as QoL-related 311 report rate per capita, during extreme heat weeks versus normal heat weeks?
+With the research gap's context, this study asks: how do environmental, socioeconomic, and urban morphology factors influence the QoL in New York City, defined as QoL-related 311 report rate per capita, during extreme heat weeks versus normal heat weeks?

 Heat-related academic literature suggests that discomfort rises with temperature, so it is hypothesized that the QoL rate per capita will align with those findings.
 However, the objective of this research is to produce SHAP model values that can help reveal the drivers of QoL complaints in New York City.